upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 description: "how to build APIs"
 ---

 Compositions are the implementations of the schema you define in your [XRD](../building-apis-xrds).
 The relationship between XRDs and compositions is one-to-many.
-That is, you can have multiple compositions that implement the spec of an XRD and you can tell Crossplane which one to select.
+You can have multiple compositions that implement the spec of an XRD and you can tell Crossplane which one to select.
 We always recommend to start by first authoring your XRD before authoring compositions to implement it.

 {{< hint "important" >}}
 If you are not already familiar with core Crossplane concepts, we recommend first reading the upstream [Crossplane concepts](https://docs.crossplane.io/v1.12/concepts/) documentation.